alexdevero/alex-devero-blog/__drafts__/draft--utility-types-typescript.md

   name: 'Andrei',
   age: 48,
 }
-// TS error: Type '{ name: string; age: number; }' is missing the following properties from type 'Person': jobTitle, hobbies(2739)
+// TS error: Type '{ name: string; age: number; }' is missing the following properties from type 'Person': jobTitle, hobbies.

-// Fix:
 // Use Partial<Type> along with Person interface
 // to make all properties in Person interface optional: const andrei: Partial<Person> = {